"I want to feel better and stop feeling like this"

 - Compulsions (OCD)

-I have considerable experience of working with anxiety.
+I have considerable experience of working with anxiety and stress.
 Due to the diverse ways in how anxiety exhibits, my work with you will use a wide range of techniques, skills and therapies.
 These may include Counselling, Psychotherapy, Mindfulness, Cognitive Behavioural Therapy (CBT), Acceptance & Commitment Therapy (ACT) and Brief Solution Focused Therapy.

 - Depressed mood (characterised by sadness, emptiness or hopelessness)